DCU study outlines AI independent living solution for older adults

 This phase also included prototype testing at home by 7 older adults to assess technology needs, requirements, and the initial acceptability of the system.
 Finally, workshops were held between academic and industry partners to analyze data collected in the earlier stages and to discuss recommendations for the future development of the system.

-The project brings together researchers from the School of Psychology, School of Computing, Insight and the School of Human Health and Performance, as well as RSCI and the Royal College of Physicians.
+The project brings together researchers from the School of Psychology, School of Computing, Insight and the School of Health and Human Performance, as well as RSCI and the Royal College of Physicians.